ucrawler/nntplexer/README.md

 1 or more accounts from https://whatsmyuse.net/ is what you need.

+clients are load balanced using ip hash. :-)

 Destroy and re-create VM when reaching 20 TB to reset bandwidth :-)

 I suggest 1 external and 1 internal to start out with to 'hide' the IP fetching the article.